 Figure 2: The four dimensions of SOCRATES2.0

-In this task the bottlenecks, enablers and barriers for a European-wide deployment of a framework of interactive traffic management.
+In this task the bottlenecks and barriers were described, together with their corresponding risks for and effects on possible European-wide deployment of a framework of interactive traffic management.
 However, SOCRATES2.0 does not aim to solve the bottlenecks, that is beyond its scope.
-Bottlenecks related to the following issues are considered: organisational issues, financial issues, commercial interests, safety, privacy, security, confidentiality, intellectual property rights, open data, data quality, technical issues and legal issues.
+SOCRATES2.0 will focus on the Dutch, German, Danish and Belgian situation.
+It is also analysed what these bottlenecks could mean for the pilot(s).
+Bottlenecks related to the following issues were considered: organisational issues, financial issues, commercial interests, safety, privacy, security, confidentiality, intellectual property rights, open data, data quality, technical issues and legal issues.